 Glad you found us!
-The Broadcasters Club of Florida is an organization composed of individuals with an interest in the broadcasting industry.
+The Broadcasters Club of Florida is an organization composed of anyone with an interest in the broadcasting industry.
 Each month, we meet over lunch to discuss the issues of the day, have a panel discussion, or hear from a wide variety of interesting speakers.
 Many of the attendees have worked–or are still working– in the field.
-Members range from a retired television network president to a twentysomething meteorologist!
+But ANYONE is welcome to attend these interesting sessions.
 Join us for networking, fellowship, and the chance to raise a few dollars to support future broadcasters through our scholarship program.

-The Broadcasters Club of Florida luncheon meeting is open to the public. ($20 for members, $22 for non-members.)
-The club meets the second Friday of each month from October through April.
+The Broadcasters Club of Florida luncheon meeting is open to the public. ($20 for members, $25 for non-members) The club meets the second Friday of each month from October through April.

 Joel Simon has been the Executive Director of the Committee to Protect Journalists since 2006.
 Simon has led the organization through a period of expansion, helping to launch the Global Campaign Against Impunity, establish a Journalist Assistance program, and spearhead CPJ’s defense of press freedom in the digital space through the creation of a dedicated Technology Program.